Should I Get a Dyslexia Assessment? Understanding the Benefits

 Practical Strategies After a Diagnosis

-allowing extra time for reading and written tasks
+Allowing extra time for reading and writing tasks

-Different strategies work for different people, so finding the right combination is important.
+Different strategies work for different people, so finding the right combination is key.

 Moving Forward

-A dyslexia diagnosis does not define someone’s potential.
-What it can provide is a clearer understanding of how a person learns, along with practical strategies to make learning and working easier.
+A dyslexia diagnosis does not define potential.
+It provides a clear understanding of how a person learns and practical strategies to make learning and work more manageable.

-For many individuals, that understanding is the first step towards building confidence and finding approaches that truly work for them.
+For many, understanding their learning profile is the first step towards confidence and success.

-If you are considering a diagnostic dyslexia assessment, it can be helpful to speak with a qualified specialist who can guide you through the process.
-Lizzy Morton is a specialist teacher assessor providing diagnostic dyslexia assessments in Berkshire and Oxfordshire.
+If you are considering a diagnostic dyslexia assessment, speaking with a qualified specialist can guide you through the process.
+I’m Lizzy Morton, a specialist teacher and assessor providing diagnostic dyslexia assessments in Berkshire and Oxfordshire.

 .png)